Like a Prayer (song): Recording

-Madonna wanted to have gospel music as part of the song, with virtually no instrumentation, only the sound of an organ and her singing.
+Madonna wanted to have gospel music as part of "Like a Prayer", with virtually no instrumentation, only the sound of an organ and her singing.
 She started experimenting using just her vocals, prior to the bridge being composed.
 After the full song was finalized, Madonna and Leonard decided to record it alongside a choir around September 1988.
-Both of them met with musician Andraé Crouch and vocalist Roberto Noriega, and signed their choir to provide background vocals.
+Both of them met with Andraé Crouch and vocalist Roberto Noriega, and signed their choir to provide background vocals.
 Crouch scrutinized the lyrics as he wanted to "find out what the intention of the song might be.
-We're very particular in choosing what we work with, and we liked what we heard."
-At Jonny Yuma recording studio, he got his choir together and explained to them what they needed to do during the recording session.
-He had listened to the demo of "Like a Prayer" in his car, and directed the choir accordingly.
+We're very particular in choosing what we work with, and we liked what we heard".
+At Jonny Yuma Recording, he got his choir together and explained to them what they needed to do during the recording session.
+He had listened to the demo of "Like a Prayer" in his automobile, and directed the choir accordingly.
 The choir was recorded separately, and Leonard wanted it to be added during post-production.

 Recording took more time than usual since Madonna and Leonard fought "tooth and nail" in the studio.
-According to author Lucy O'Brien, the singer wanted to prove that her second chance as a record producer (following her previous album True Blue) was not a fluke.
+According to Lucy O'Brien, Madonna wanted to prove that her second chance as a record producer (following her previous album True Blue) was not a fluke.
 Leonard started working on the chord changes for the verses and the chorus.
-He had hired guitarist Bruce Gaitsch and bass guitar player Guy Pratt to work on the track.
+He had hired guitarist Bruce Gaitsch and bass guitar player Guy Pratt to work on the song.
 Pratt had in turn hired some additional drummers.
 On the day of the recording, the drummers canceled, which irritated Madonna, and she started shouting and swearing profusely at Leonard and Pratt.
-The producer then hired British drum and guitar players such as Chester Kamen, along with Americans David Williams and Dann Huff.
-He commented that the choice was deliberate since he was a fan of British rock, and wanted that kind of attitude and quirkiness of the musicians in "Like a Prayer", as well as the other songs of the album.
-Pratt was not fired, but later he realized that Madonna did not forgive him; she would call him at late nights for his opinion, and urgently ask him to come to the recording studio, only to be dismissed.
+Pratt then hired the Englishman Chester Kamen, along with Americans David Williams and Dann Huff.
+He commented that the choice was deliberate since he was a fan of British rock music, and wanted that kind of attitude and quirkiness of the musicians in "Like a Prayer", as well as the other songs of the record.
+Pratt was not fired, but later he realized that Madonna did not forgive him; she would call him late at night for his opinion, and urgently ask him to come to the recording studio, only to be dismissed.